Does anyone have experience with credit cards, cash& travellors cheques in Cuba? It seems very difficult and confusing.

 Be ware of local restaurants when you pay with CUC and they give you the change in Moneda Nacional (which is 1/25 of the CUC), not so much that you can't use the money or that it's fake, but it's worthless to you and you'll have to go to a Cadesa like any Cuban to change it back to CUC or to other currencies and the government makes 1 MN per 25 MN for changing it to CUC.
 Also the menu prices won't make sense, such as 60 for lobster but it's MN so it's about 2.50 CUC.

 We read that changing USD attracts 18% instead of 8% charge (Euro, GBP, Swiss franc & Canadian) but at all the exchange houses there were no commission charged - it could have been built into the daily rate.
 1 Euro got us 1.20 CUC on average.
 A meal in general costs 5 CUC max, unless you go for the fancy hotels.

-Hope this helps. about 9 years agoAnswered by Katie via WorldNomads.com
+Hope this helps. over 9 years agoAnswered by Katie via WorldNomads.com